Safety. Hope. Healing.

 Thriving people, healthy relationships, peaceful communities.

 INTEGRITY - We model authenticity, and hold ourselves accountable to be good stewards of the agency's reputation, relationships, resources, and future.

 RESPECT - We affirm the strengths and innate worth of all people.

 INNOVATION - We commit to excellence and creativity, evolving through reflective learning and improved practice.

 PARTNERSHIP - We collaborate to build collective expertise, and welcome diverse perspectives.

 SOCIAL JUSTICE - We challenge our own biases, and work with courage and tenacity to build inclusive and equitable communities.

 Our Strategic & Racial Equity Plans

 Tubman’s Strategic Plan is our roadmap, showing where we want to go in the future as a nonprofit organization.
-It defines our four Strategic Directions, or the four main areas in which we will focus our energy and goals, and also outlines Success Indicators in each of those four Strategic Directions, or where we aim to be at the end of the three-year plan.
-Annual goals are set in order to drive the agency towards meeting those Success Indicators.
+It is defined by our four strategic directions or the four main areas in which we will focus our energy and goals.
+Each strategic direction has success indicators guiding where we aim to be at the end of the three-year plan.
+Annual goals are set in order to drive the agency towards meeting those success indicators.
 We also have a concurrent three-year Racial Equity Plan outlining how we are striving towards an anti-racist culture.